webbdeej/free-code-camp/Basic HTML and HTML5/readme.md

 # Create a Text Field

-Added input element at bottom of page
+Added input element at bottom of page with placeholder